NisanDalva/messaging-system-assignment/README.md

         {
             "creation_date": "[datetime]",
             "did_read": false,
-            "id": [message.id],
+            "id": "[message.id]",
             "message": "[message]",
-            "receiver": [the user.id to whom the message was sent], "sender": [the user.id who sends the message], "subject": "[the subject]"
+            "receiver": "[the user.id to whom the message was sent]", "sender": "[the user.id who sends the message]", "subject": "[the subject]"
         },
         {
             "creation_date": "[datetime]",
             "did_read": false,
-            "id": [message.id],
+            "id": "[message.id]",
             "message": "[message]",
-            "receiver": [the user.id to whom the message was sent], "sender": [the user.id who sends the message], "subject": "[the subject]"
+            "receiver": "[the user.id to whom the message was sent]", "sender": "[the user.id who sends the message]", "subject": "[the subject]"
         },
         .